 Taeya Houzenga is an undergraduate student majoring in elementary education and is considering returning for her endorsement in special education.
 She is assisting Dr. Bruns with the Tracking Rare Incidence Syndromes (TRIS) project.
 She is interested in rare incidence syndromes due to growing up with a sibling who was given multiple, negative prognoses and has outlived them all.

 Bill Bruns is the TRIS Webmaster.
-He is the Deputy Director for the Student Center at Southern Illinois University Carbondale, where he is responsible for the ID Center, Debit Dawg, Saluki Express Bus Service, and Student Center Information Technology.
+He is the Deputy Director for the Student Center at Southern Illinois University Carbondale, where he is responsible for Student Center Information Technology.

 Before that, he cotaught “An Adventure of the American Mind,” which teaches K-12 teachers how use the Library of Congress’s American Memory database to create a multimedia curriculum for their students.